Information for Participants in the 2022 Rachel Carson Intergenerational Sense of Wonder/Sense of the Wild Contest

 C-3 About Rachel Carson

 Rachel Carson (1907–1964) is considered one of America’s most influential authors.
-She wrote three books about sea life, Under The Sea Wind (1941), The Sea Around Us (1951), The Edge of the Sea (1955), all attracted wide readership and made the best seller list.
+She wrote three books about sea life, Under The Sea Wind (1941), The Sea Around Us (1951), The Edge of the Sea (1955), all of which attracted wide readership and made the best-seller list.
 However, it was her fourth book, the splendid, groundbreaking Silent Spring (1962) where she had her most profound impact: on the reading public, on public policy, and on the academic world.
 In this book, Rachel Carson documented threats to the environment and to human health from exposure to chemical pesticides, which until then had been viewed by many in the public as harmless technological miracles.
-Silent Spring altered the public’s perspective and attitude about our enviroment.
+Silent Spring altered the public’s perspective and attitude about our environment.
 Rachel Carson, through this book, is generally acknowledged as having launched the modern environmental era as well as the interest in ecology.
 Silent Spring was translated into a number of languages and had a major impact in many countries.
 For this work, Carson received many accolades and awards: from conservation groups, women’s groups, and writer’s groups.
 Carson’s last book, The Sense of Wonder (1965) discussed the intergenerational communication of a special delight in the beauty of nature.

 “Never silent herself in the face of destructive trends, Rachel Carson fed a spring of awareness across America and beyond.
 A biologist with a gentle, clear voice, she welcomed her audiences to her love of the sea, while with an equally clear determined voice she warned Americans of the dangers human beings themselves pose for their own environment.
 Always concerned, always eloquent, she created a tide of environmental consciousness that has not ebbed.”

-Selected References from Rachel Carson’s Work
+Selected Quotations from Rachel Carson’s Writings

 From: The Sense of Wonder (1965 edition)